-As a dedicated professional applying to grad school, it can be quite difficult to take time off work for school visits.
-But if you truly want to find the program that is the best fit for you, it’s an absolute must.
-You have to experience the campus for yourself to know if you get that rush of excitement or not.
+As a dedicated professional applying to grad school, it can be difficult to find time to visit business schools.
+We know you’re busy.
+We’ve been there.
+Honestly, it can be a royal pain to take time off work for campus visits.
+BUT if you truly want to find the program that is the best fit for you, it’s an absolute must.

 But when is the right time to visit business schools?

 Make the most of your business school visits with these three tips: